 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

 Here in the Cariboo, it is almost impossible to grow tomatoes outside.
 It cools down too much at night here for them, and the afternoons can be cookin’ hot – 35C is the norm here.
 But we love tomato sauce and use it a lot in cooking.
-So I do what I have to, in order to turn tomatoes into sauce!

 There is no way I have enough room in our greenhouse to grow the amount I need to make large batches of sauce.
 I do plant enough tomato plants so we could have some fresh in salads and on sandwiches.